danomatika/joyosc/README.md

 * setup info such as listening and sending ports
 * OSC device name addresses for specific device names
-* axis dead zone values for jittery thumbsticks
+* axis dead zone values for jittery thumb sticks
-* button, axis, hat, & trackball remappings
+* button, axis, hat, & trackball re-mappings
 * which button, axis, hat, & trackball events to ignore
 * custom SDL2 game controller mapping strings for devices only detected as joysticks